 27. Made in Abyss by Akihito Tsukushi

-Although the series appear cutesy at first, Made in Abyss often portrays scenes that are pretty hard to handle, even for people who have consumed similar series before.
-This, of course, adds to its personality but can be something that puts off some people, so start it at your own risk!
+Although the series appears cutesy at first, Made in Abyss often portrays scenes that are pretty hard to handle, even for people who have consumed similar series before.
+This, of course, adds to its personality but can put off some people, so beware of that!

 The series’ plot follows an orphan who lives in Orth, a town that surrounds a giant hole known as the Abyss.
 The orphan’s name is Riko, and she dreams of becoming one of the best Cave Raiders and obtaining a White Whistle, just like her mother.

 But this involves great dangers as she will have to explore even the deepest parts of the Abyss, which afflicts a curse upon its visitors that only gets worse the deeper they go.
-However, she finds a robot during one of her adventures, which she decides to name Reg.
+However, she finds a robot during one of her adventures and names it Reg.

-Riko and Reg eventually decide to traverse the Abyss to find out more about Reg and meet Riko’s mother, who is apparently waiting for her at the very bottom of the pit.
+Riko and Reg eventually decide to traverse the Abyss to find out more about Reg and meet Riko’s mother, who is waiting for her at the bottom of the pit.

 Conclusion

 Finding a good manga to read as a beginner is a matter of choosing the right genre and the right length.
-It is also true that some series are more difficult to consume than others, which is why I showcased the ones I believe are the best for newcomers.
+It is also true that some series are more difficult to consume than others, so I showcased the ones I believe are the best for newcomers.

 If one of the series catches your interest, I recommend trying it and reading ten chapters at the very least.
 If those ten chapters are enough to keep you hooked, you know you’ve found something worth reading!